 - The original model from Purple has just three layers.

-- The cover is a breathable blend of viscose, polyester, and polyester-lycra.
+- The cover is a breathable blend of viscose, polyester, and polyester-lycra that also doesn’t affect the feel of the mattress too much.

 - The top layer contains 2″ of hyper-elastic polymer.
 This unique material gives the mattress its particular bounciness, pressure relief, and coolness.